MicrosoftDocs/cpp-docs/docs/ide/ide-and-tools-for-visual-cpp-development.md

 Choose **Build** > **Build Solution** on the menu bar, or enter the Ctrl+Shift+B key combination to compile and link a project.
 Build errors and warnings are reported in the Error List (Ctrl+\\, E).
 The **Output** Window (Alt+2) shows information about the build process.

-![Output Window and Error List](media/vs2017-output-error-list.png "Visual Studio 2017 Output window and Error List") For more information about MSBuild configurations, see [Working with Project Properties](../build/working-with-project-properties.md) and [Building C++ Projects in Visual Studio](../build/building-cpp-projects-in-visual-studio.md).
+![Output Window and Error List](media/vs2017-output-error-list.png "Visual Studio 2017 Output window and Error List") For more information about MSBuild configurations, see [Working with Project Properties](../build/working-with-project-properties.md).

 You can also use the compiler (cl.exe) and many other build-related standalone tools such as NMAKE and LIB directly from the command line.
 For more information, see [Build C/C++ code on the command line](../build/building-on-the-command-line.md) and [C/C++ Building Reference](../build/reference/c-cpp-building-reference.md).